DavdBernal24/DavdBernal24.github.io/_pages/about.md

   **Draft coming soon**

 - The Effect of Policy Variation on Urban Density: The Consequences of Crossed Borders for Cities
-  with Steven Bond-Smith, Steven G. Craig, and Edward Hoang
+  With Steven Bond-Smith, Steven G. Craig, and Edward Hoang
   **Draft coming soon**